Dawidkubis/smidscript/README.md

 Therefore `aaa|a:b` outputs "bbb".
 These ideas are extended further with inputs, match variables, ranges, math operations and debug calls.
-Infinite arrays are a planned function, althought tricky to implement.
+Infinite arrays are a planned feature, althought tricky to implement.

 This repository will be dedicated to creating an interpreter for the language, I might create a compiler in the future.